Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Applications

 In the remainder of this subsection we focus on the full model which showed better in-sample performance than the gravity model.
-Figure \ref{fig:lag_weights} shows selected features of models with different serial interval distributions.
+Figure \ref{fig:lag_weights} shows selected features of models with different weight parameterizations.
 The weights $\lfloor u_d\rfloor$, shown in the first column, are similar for the two diseases, despite the differences in average serial intervals mentioned in Section \ref{subsec:case_study_berlin}.
-Under all four parameterizations of the serial interval distribution the first lag receives a weight slightly below 0.6.
+Under all four parameterizations, the first lag receives a weight slightly below 0.6.
 For both diseases the geometric weights mimic best the relatively slow decay in the unrestricted weights, explaining its good AIC values.
-As shown in the second column of Figure \ref{fig:lag_weights}, including serial interval distributions reduces the total endemic component $\sum_{i = 1}^{12}\nu_{it}$ considerably.
-This is expected as part of the disease risk was previously absorbed by the endemic component, but is now explained by the epidemic component.
-As now a larger part of the incidence is explained by previous dynamics this reduction is a sign of improved model fit.
+As shown in the second column of Figure \ref{fig:lag_weights}, including the weighting schemes reduces the total endemic component $\sum_{i = 1}^{12}\nu_{it}$ considerably.
+A larger part of the incidence is thus explained by previous dynamics, which is a sign of improved model fit.
 Note that the lower values in calendar weeks $1$ and $52$ are due to the Christmas break.
-The power law decay parameters $\rho$ increase when serial interval distributions are included (third column of Figure \ref{fig:lag_weights}), meaning that the model borrows slightly less information across regions.
+The power law decay parameters $\rho$ increase when lag weights are included (third column of Figure \ref{fig:lag_weights}), meaning that the model borrows slightly less information across regions.
 Finally, the overdispersion parameters $\psi$ are lower for the extended models, indicating less unexplained variability (fourth column).

-The models with fixed serial intervals lead to some significant residual autocorrelations at lags two and three (plots shown in the Supplementary Material).
-These largely disappear in the models with serial interval distributions.
+The first-order models lead to some significant residual autocorrelations at lags two and three (plots shown in the Supplementary Material).
+These largely disappear in the extended models.